wumpyproject/wumpy/docs/source/setup/authenticating.md

 ```

 !!! error
-    **The client secret should stay secret!** Never ever push the secret to GitHub or hand it
+    **The client secret must stay secret!** Never ever push the secret to GitHub or hand it
     out to anyone.
 Read [Hiding credentials](#hiding-credentials) for more information.

 ## Gateway

-This is the second option, the bot will connect to Discord through a WebSocket and will receive
+This is the second way to use the Discord API, the bot will connect to Discord through a
-events like a user.
+WebSocket and receive events like a user.

-If you are making a bot that needs to react to messages, reactions, typings, channels being
+If you are making a bot that needs to react to messages, reactions, typings, changes to
+channels, members joining or leaving, presence updates or similar events then you have no
-changed, joins and leaves, presences or similar events you need to use the gateway.
+choice but to use the gateway.

-You can also receive interactions through the gateway, **but not at the same time as you have**
+You can also receive interactions through the gateway **but not at the same time as you have**
 **an interaction server**.

 You only need one credential when using the gateway and it is the **Bot Token** you'll find